Archive for July, 2007

 Like the bloodthirsty beasts that most children are, we loved these poems.
 Unlike the consequences of our accidental viewing of Whatever Happened to Baby Jane?, we suffered no nightmares, no moments of empathy for the protagonists.
 In college, I was delighted to find a reproduction of the German original, which I purchased as a Christmas present for my brother.
 My sister brought a more recent edition home from a high school trip to Germany.

 You can imagine my pleasure when I strolled past the Geary Theater off Union Square years ago and saw the words “Shockheaded Peter” (the English translation of Struwwelpeter) on the marquee.
 The moment the lights changed, I was tearing across the street and over to the box office, plunking down money for the best available seats.
 With music provided by the Tiger Lillies, this production brought my morbid childhood amusement to glorious life.
 (Check out the video clips!)
 Copies of the CD from that production made it into almost every family member’s stocking that Christmas.
-When Melissa and I began dating, I introduced her to this classic, and she gifted the CD to her niece the following Christmas.
+Melissa and I began dating though country dating sites and I introduced her to this classic, and she gifted the CD to her niece the following Christmas.

 On our road trip, Melissa and I composed an “Improving” song of our own.
 It started out simply (and ridiculously) enough with a passing joke about ferret legging.
 Before we knew it, we were belting out a lusty chorus of